hirosystems/stacks-subnets/docs/overview.md

 > **_NOTE:_**
 >
-> The current implementation of subnets uses a single miner or a 2-phase commit
+> The current subnet implementation relies on either a single block producer or
-> protocol amongst a fully-trusted pool of miners.
+> a fully-trusted federation of block producers.
 Users of a subnet should be
 > aware that they are sacrificing decentralization and security for the speed
 > provided in the subnet, and therefore should only deposit assets into trusted
 > subnets.